ParthG2209/MindTrace/Readme.md

 >
 > The current deployed version is running in **Admin Mode** by default for testing purposes.
 > * **Permissions:** You have full access to **add or delete mentors** and view **any teaching session** on the platform.
 > * **Data Authenticity:** The data currently populated in the dashboard is **100% real evaluation data** processed by our AI pipeline.
-These are actual AI-generated evaluations, rewrites, and coherence checks—not static demo placeholders.
+These are actual AI-generated evaluations, rewrites, and coherence checks—not static demo placeholders and you can add your own mentors and sessions and evaluate them.